macrobiotus/antarctic_invertebrates/README.md

 * [ ] mail plot to Mark

 19.08.2016
-* [ ] Do not remove biologically empty samples in filtering steps, this may remove power from the analysis?
+* [x] Do not remove biologically empty samples in filtering steps, this may remove power from the analysis?
+* [ ] Draw NMDS plots in `ggplo2()` as described in bookmarks.

 ## Manuscript work